omelancon/javascript-1/README.md

 ```

 ## Avoid Curly Braces for Code Blocks
 Clutter, they are just clutter.
 You better use sequences.
+If you need curly braces, your function is probably too big, has multiple concerns or is not built properly.
 ``` javascript
 // bad
 const incremnt = a => {